 Yes, they are ridiculous but feel free to try them if you are adventurous as others before you have used them.

 With a pair of trusty household/hair scissors get down on your hands and knees and start cutting.
+Of course you can always use grass scissors.

 As long as you have a strong back, and lots of time on your hands, this method will actually produce a very well manicured lawn.